conan-io/docs/reference/config_files/settings.rst

 * ``dpcpp`` for Intel oneAPI DPC++.
 * ``classic`` for Intel C++ Classic ones.

-Besides that, Intel releases some versions with revisions numbers so the ``update`` field it's supposed to be any possible minor number for the Intel compiler version used, e.g, ``compiler.version=2021.1`` and ``compiler.update=311`` mean Intel version is ``2021.1.311``.
+Besides that, Intel releases some versions with revisions numbers so the ``update`` field is supposed to be any possible minor number for the Intel compiler version used, e.g, ``compiler.version=2021.1`` and ``compiler.update=311`` mean Intel version is ``2021.1.311``.